 Toilets and other facilities

-Accessible toilets are available to all visitors on the ground floor of Palazzo Vecchio.
+Accessible toilets are available on the ground floor of Palazzo Vecchio.
 Located in the museum’s ground floor in the Cortile della Dogana (right next to the ticket office), you’ll also find a bookshop, a cafeteria and a cloakroom where you can leave bulky items and umbrellas free of charge.

 Accessibility